dax8it/ATJIUJITSU-REAL-NEW/content/blog/womens-self-defense-seminar.md

 tags:
   - Blog
 ---
-# Sepi is a 3rd degree black belt in Krav Maga, awarded by John Whitman, founder of Krav Maga alliance and a purple belt in Brazilian Jiu-Jitsu.
+* ## Sepi is a 3rd degree black belt in Krav Maga, awarded by John Whitman, founder of Krav Maga alliance and a purple belt in Brazilian Jiu-Jitsu.
+* ## To register for the seminar please email us at atjiujitsunyc@gmail.com or dm us on Instagram at @jiujitsunyc with a message that you would like to join.
+  ## Limited spots available.
+Don't miss out!